Track LA's progress

 - Volatile Organic Compounds including benzene

-Some elevated levels of methane, possibly from gas leaks, were detected.
-These results were reported to utilities and public health agencies for further investigation.
+One elevated level of methane, possibly from a gas leak, was detected.
+This result was reported to utilities and public health agencies for further investigation.

 Reported by South Coast Air Quality Management District